fourTheorem/slic-starter/README.md

 SLIC Starter provides a fully-featured application for managing checklists called _SLIC Lists_.
 SLIC Starter is self hosting, so SLIC Lists is continuously deployed to [sliclists.com](https://sliclists.com) from _this repository!_

+## Code Style and Syntax

+SLIC Starter uses [Prettier](https://github.com/prettier/prettier) for code formatting and [ESLint](https://eslint.org/) for syntax checking.

+- Prettier is configured to format the code on commit (run manually with `npm run format` in each project)
+- Linting can be run with `npm run lint` in each project

 ## Contributing

 See [CONTRIBUTING.md](CONTRIBUTING.md)